daviemakz/react-palindrome/README.md

 # Installation

-To install you can use
+To install you run:

-Yarn:

 `yarn install`

-# Running
+# Execution

 To start the server please run this in the terminal: